-This Policy applies to all directors, officers, employees and Independent Contractors who are subject to Aon's policies, either through an engagement, non-disclosure, or other agreement related to the services provided or who are reasonably expected to be exposed to material, non-public information through their relationship with Aon ("Independent Contractors") of Aon or its subsidiaries.
-This Policy also applies to your family members who reside with you, anyone else living in your household, and any family members who do not live in your household, but whose transactions in securities are directed by you or are subject to your influence and control, such as parents or children who consult with you before they trade in securities.
-You are responsible for the transactions of these other persons and therefore should make them aware of the need to confer with you before they trade in Aon's or another company's securities about which you might have material, non-public information.
-This Policy also applies to all entities that you, your family members, or anyone living in your household control or beneficially control.
+This Policy applies to all directors, officers, employees and Independent Contractors who are subject to Aon's policies, either through an engagement, non- disclosure, or other agreement related to the services provided or who are reasonably expected to be exposed to material nonpublic information through their relationship with Aon ("Independent Contractors") of Aon or its subsidiaries.
+This Policy also applies to your family members who reside with you, anyone else living in your household, and any family members who do not live in your household, but whose transactions in securities are directed by you or are subject to your influence and control, such as parents or children who consult with you before they trade in securities (collectively, "Family Members").
+You are responsible for the transactions of these other persons and therefore should make them aware of the need to confer with you before they trade in Aon's or another company's securities about which you might have material nonpublic information.
+This Policy also applies to all entities that you or your Family Members beneficially control.